-Dr. Warren Groff is a family medicine physician.
-He studied medicine at the University of Maryland School of Medicine.
-He trained at a hospital affiliated with Eastern Virginia Medical School and a hospital affiliated with the University of Maryland for residency.
-Patient reviews placed Dr. Groff at an average of 4.5 stars out of 5.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Groff accepts.
+Dr. Warren Groff's medical specialty is family medicine.
+His education and training includes medical school at the University of Maryland School of Medicine and residency at a hospital affiliated with Eastern Virginia Medical School and a hospital affiliated with the University of Maryland.
+Patients gave him an average rating of 4.5 stars out of 5.
+Dr. Groff is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Dr. William Solomon's specialty is family medicine.
-He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-Dr. Solomon attended medical school at the University of South Alabama College of Medicine.
+Dr. Solomon graduated from the University of South Alabama College of Medicine.
+He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

-Dr. Timea Kecskemeti works as a family medicine physician in Callahan, FL.
-Dr. Kecskemeti is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Timea Kecskemeti is a physician who specializes in family medicine.
+Dr. Kecskemeti honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 She attended medical school at the University of Szeged Faculty of Medicine and Albert Szent-Györgyi Medical University.

 Conditions / Treatments